The last year of this decade was overly complicated, frightening and dramatic.

 The stuff that hit the fan is behind me.
-The future is unknown, but brighter than ever.
+Now, the future is unknown but brighter than ever.
 And the present is where I am spending more time.
 I am not doing a lot of time traveling these days.

 In fact, I had almost a two-minute conversation with a stranger yesterday, and I really enjoyed it.
 I was relaxed, I was listening to understand, not listening for him to take a breath so I could add my two cents.

 Doing more of that in 2020 is a wonderful plan.
 For me. this is more than a new year’s resolution; it is my new way of life.
 The better I get at this, the more my quality of life improves.

 Knowing my history, I am blessed and honored to be alive and to be here.